-In recent months, we’ve also seen a feverish obsession for what was once considered a frumpy knit.
-Then Katie Holmes showed us that a sweater can have style when she stepped out in a Khaite one with a matching cashmere bra.
+In recent months, we’ve also seen a feverish obsession for what was once considered a frumpy knit commonly associated with grandmothers.
+Katie Holmes showed us that a sweater can have sex appeal when she stepped out in a Khaite one with a matching cashmere bra.

 And then Harry Styles wore a patchwork Loewe cardigan, sparking a knitting craze amongst his young fans on TikTok.
 Even a ring-less Kim Kardashian recently put her spin on the sweater, pairing it with cargo pants and ankle boots.

 The runways of Milan offered even more ways to style the humble knit.
 It was everywhere at Prada, distinguished by the geometric patterns that we also saw at Raf Simons’ and Miuccia’s first menswear collection.
 Designer Kim Jones, fresh from his haute couture debut at Fendi, pivoted to “real clothes” for his first women’s ready-to-wear show for the Italian label, and that included countless crop sweaters that we can already see being worn by the likes of Bella Hadid.

 As to how she might wear it, you can get a hint from the style notes we took from the Fall/Winter 2021 shows of Milan.
 Read on below.

 Play with patterns

 Prada’s new women’s collection echoed its F/W 2021 menswear one in many ways: the patterns, the tactility of the materials, and that striking styling of scrunched up jacket sleeves that reveal sweaters that fit like second skin.
 The clash of pinstripes and Art Nouveau graphics, as seen above, certainly puts an eccentric spin on the business dress code.
 For best results, opt for a turtleneck with a distinctive print.
 Marine Serre’s moon-print ones, favoured by Beyoncé and the Kardashians, are a safe bet.